AlanTaranti/sidrapy/README.md

 ## What is this project?

-It is a library that provides a python interface for the IBGE SIDRA API.
+It is a library that provides a python interface for the Brazilian Institute of Geography and Statistics (IBGE) [SIDRA API](http://api.sidra.ibge.gov.br/).

+Sidrapy allows you to access data about housing, inflation, industries and many more in Brazil; easily in Python.

 ## Requirements

 - Python 3.5+
-- Linux, Windows, Mac OSX or BSD

 ## How to install and use this project?